1stfootforward/blog/_posts/2018-04-13-holiday-roadtrip-snacks.md

 With the school holidays coming up that usually means road trips!
-Yyou'are going to be in the car for awhile so theres a good chance you will get hungry.
+You're going to be in the car for awhile so theres a good chance you will get hungry.
 Whilst stopping at a takeaway shop or going through a drive through is very tempting it makes it to easy to over do it on those not so healthy options.

-#### So get prepared and pack some healthy options to take with you my favourites are below.
+#### So get prepared and pack some healthy options to take with you.
+#### My favourites are below.

 ### Trail Mix.